samarkhatiwala/tmm/README.txt

 choice: http://kelvin.earth.ox.ac.uk/spk/Research/TMM/TransportMatrixConfigs/
 Currently, there are 3 configurations of MITgcm available online (and several others based on the UVic Earth System Model that I am happy to make available).
-For each, download the TMs (e.g., MITgcm_ECCO.tar) and other associated data (e.g., MITgcm_ECCO_model_data.tar).
-Unpack both.
-Then move the contents of the second directory into that of the first.
+For each, download the TMs and other associated data (e.g., MITgcm_ECCO.tar).
+Unpack.
 Make a note of the path to this directory (e.g., /mydisk/somewhere/MITgcm_ECCO).
 We will need it later.
 For some experiments you may also find it useful to download some miscellaneous data here (and adjust paths accordingly in the provided Matlab scripts): http://kelvin.earth.ox.ac.uk/spk/Research/TMM/MiscData/

 4) Make a local directory and checkout the TMM driver and model codes: